OpenClaw Slack Integration

 Bring enterprise AI to your Slack workspace with OpenClaw

-Slack is the enterprise standard for team communication, used by millions of professionals daily.
-With its powerful app ecosystem and workflow automation, Slack is more than a messaging platform - it's a productivity hub.
-OpenClaw transforms Slack into an intelligent workspace where AI assists with tasks, answers questions, and automates workflows.
+Slack is widely used for team communication and workflow automation.
+With its app ecosystem and thread-first collaboration model, Slack is more than a messaging platform - it is a shared workspace.
+OpenClaw turns Slack into an intelligent workspace where AI assists with tasks, answers questions, and automates workflows.

 Key Features